This World's for Everyone

 This World's For Everyone is the fourth studio album by English pop band The Korgis.
 It was released in France, the Netherlands, Spain and Japan in 1992 and in Germany in 1993.

 The album includes the 1990 charity single version of "Everybody's Got to Learn Sometime" (originally recorded for Dumb Waiters, 1980) recorded for the International Hostage Release Foundation, single "One Life" as well as a new rendition of "All The Love In The World" (from Sticky George, 1981).

 The German 1993 re-release of the album adds the DNA dance remix of "Everybody's Got to Learn Sometime" as a bonus track.

-The album was re-released in 2007 by Angel Air Records with five bonus tracks.
+The album was finally released in the UK 2007 by Angel Air Records with five bonus tracks.

 Background

-In 1989, original members James Warren and Andy Davis reunited the Korgis after they were approached by the Bristol-based International Hostage Release Foundation, who were gathering artists for the recording of a charity album to raise money for their cause.
+In 1989, original Korgis member James Warren and former Korgis member John Baker were performing in Bath and Bristol areas as a duo called the Beat Brothers.
+Later in the year, Warren and original Korgis member Andy Davis reunited after they were approached by the Bristol-based International Hostage Release Foundation, who were gathering artists for the recording of a charity album to raise money for their cause.
 The duo re-recorded their 1980 hit "Everybody's Got to Learn Sometime" for the project.
 Originally due for release as a single in November 1989, the release was delayed until August 1990.

-In 1990, Warren and Davis, alongside vocalist John Baker, decided to continue working together as the Korgis and record a new album.
+In 1990, Davis suggested to Warren that they record a new Korgis album based on the material he believed they must individually have lying around as songwriters.
+Warren agreed and the pair decided to make the Korgis a trio by inviting Baker as the main vocalist.
 After months of trying, the band were unable to secure a recording contract in the UK and decided to record and produce the album themselves.
-This World's for Everyone was recorded over the course of 1991 and 1992 at the band's Ha'penny Bridge Studios in Bath, which they converted themselves from a derelict building, and at David Lord's Terra Incognita studio in Bath.
+This World's for Everyone was recorded over the course of 1991 and 1992 at the band's Ha'penny Bridge Studios in Bath, which they converted themselves from a derelict former British Rail building, and at David Lord's Terra Incognita studio in Bath.
 Speaking to the Western Daily Press in 1992, Warren said, "We are excited it's all gone so well, pure magic."
 The album prominently featured Davis's Hammond B-3 organ, which he had acquired from a derelict church.